AiDAPT-A/VisArchPy/README.md

 }
 ```

-When no seetings are passed to an pipeline, the defaults are used.
+When no seetings are passed to a pipeline, the defaults are used.
 To print the default seetting to the terminal use:

 ```shell
 visarch [PIPELINE] settings